shabado/test-helpers/README.md

 Payload builders aids in creating common Json payloads from Strings or files, using a builder pattern.

 JsonComparer builds upon Skyscreamer JSONAssert to aid in the comparison of Json objects.

-AWS (NYI) wrapper around AWS SDK to aid in asserting items are in S3 (initially).